Rahmasamy/Ecommerce-Website-Nativejs/README.md

 # E-Commerce Website
 # Description
-This is an eCommerce website that allows users to browse products, add them to their cart, and complete purchases.
+This is an E-Commerce website that allows users to browse products, add them to their cart, and complete purchases.
 The website provides a user-friendly interface for shopping, including features such as user authentication, product management, and order processing.

 # Features
 User Authentication: Users can register, log in, and manage their profiles.